cat-dev-group/meow.rs/reference/README.md

 ## Build steps

-To build the project, follow the steps given below:
+To build the reference, follow the steps given below:

 Clone the project by running the following command: